realXtend/doc/arch_article/avapp.rst

 designated avatar is implemented in a simple Javascript script, avatarapplication.js .
-Upon a new connection, it instanciates an avatar by creating a new entity and these components to it: Mesh for visible 3d model and associated skeleton for animations, Placeable for the entity to be positioned in the 3d scene, AnimationController to change and synchronize the animation states so that e.g. the walking animation is correctly played back while the avatar moves and finally a Script component which refers to another Javascript file which implements the functionality of a single avatar.
+Upon a new connection, it instanciates an avatar by creating a new entity and these components to it: Mesh for the visible 3d model and associated skeleton for animations, Placeable for the entity to be positioned in the 3d scene, AnimationController to change and synchronize the animation states so and finally a Script component to implement the functionality of a single avatar.
 Additionally, the main application script is also executed on the client, where it only adds a function to toggle between the default free look camera and new camera which follows the avatar.

 The other script for an individual avatar, simpleavatar.js, adds a few more components: AvatarAppearance for the customizable looks,